 Other Cause for Low Sperm Count

 In another order of ideas, when examining the causes of male infertility, it should also be considered that both the pituitary gland, as well as the hypothalamus and the testicles, produce important hormones for the production of sperm and when there is an imbalance in this system, the count can also decrease.

-Among the environmental factors, there is exposure to industrial chemicals, or heavy metals, exposure to radiation or X-rays; All of these factors can alter and damage the quality and quantity of sperm.
+Among the environmental factors, there is exposure to industrial chemicals, heavy metals, exposure to radiation, or X-rays; All of these factors can alter and damage the quality and quantity of sperm.